tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_diving_into_dot_notation.md

 ## Next section

-As you've gone through the exercise of using an API like a developer, you've gained a high-level understanding of how REST APIs work, what information developers need, how they might use an API, how they make requests, evaluate responses, and other details.
+As you've completed through the exercises for using an API like a developer, you've gained a high-level understanding of how REST APIs work, what information developers need, how they might use an API, how they make requests, evaluate responses, and other details.

 With this background, it's time to switch gears and put on your technical writing hat.
 In the next section, [Documenting endpoints](docendpoints.html), you'll assume the task of [documenting a new endpoint](docapis_new_endpoint_to_doc.html) that was added to a weather API.
 You'll learn the essential sections in endpoint reference documentation, the terminology to use, and formatting conventions for the reference information.